Neural Posterior Estimation for Stochastic Epidemic Modeling: A Susceptible-Infected Model of Healthcare-Associated Infection

-The force of infection is a linear expression depending on the proximity of infectious patients to a susceptible target patient.
-Since all $\beta_j$ are positive, we tacitly assume that the infection risk increases with proximity, e.g. the force of infection between roommates is greater than that between floormates who don't share a room.
+The individual force of infection is a linear expression depending on the recipient patient's contact network at the facility, floor, and room level.
+All $\beta_j$ are positive, so this formulation assumes that the pairwise infection risk increases additively with the proximity of a donor and recipient.
+One justification for this modeling choice is the plausible tendency of healthcare workers, the likeliest transmission vectors, to preferentially associate with patients in the same location.

-With some notational effort, we can write out a compact expression for the total individualized force of infection for any patient.
-Let $C_F$ and $C_R$ denote the size $N \times N$ floor-level and room-level contact matrices.\footnote{If patients' locations are allowed to change over the course of their stay, then these matrices need to be recomputed every time step.
-For readability's sake we suppress the time dependency in notation.} If patients $i$ and $j$ reside on the same floor, then entry $C_F[i, j]$ is 1 and 0 otherwise. $C_R$ is constructed similarly.
-For any $t,$ we treat $X_t$ as a $N \times 1$ column vector.
-If patient $i$ is infected at time $t,$ then the $i$-th entry $X_t[i]$ is 1 and 0 otherwise.\footnote{That is, $X_t[i] \equiv X_t^{(i)}$.} Then,

-Homogeneous transmission (i.e. random mixing) is a special case of this heterogeneous model.
-Supposing we ignore patient location, then the force of infection depends only on the facility-level infection rate, $\beta = \beta_0$.
+Homogeneous transmission, a.k.a. random mixing, is a special case of this heterogeneous model.
+If we assume that the location of a potential infected donor with respect to a susceptible recipient does not matter, then the force of infection depends only on the facility-level infection rate, $\beta = \beta_0$.
 Therefore,